 The Tenement House

 The Tenement House is a time capsule of life in Glasgow a hundred years ago.
-It is run by the National Trust of Scotland and does have an admission fee.
+The National Trust of Scotland runs it, and there is an admission fee.

 You have a self-guided tour of the house, where you will find original fixtures and fittings, including working gaslights.
-The home is also bought to life by the original products of the time with their original packaging.
+The home is also brought to life by the original products of the time, with their original packaging.

 Hours